Papal inauguration: Inauguration of Leo XIV

-Compared to previous inaugurations, the imposition of the pallium, the prayer for the Pope, and the giving of the Ring of the Fisherman was tasked to selected cardinals from each order instead of the senior cardinal from each order.
-Pope Leo XIV used the same pallium as those used by Metropolitan Archbishops (Pope Benedict XVI and Pope Francis used a modified version of the Pallium, though the latter reverted to the present form in 2014).
-The ring of the fisherman of Pope Leo XIV bears an image of St. Peter outside, with the coat of arms and his papal name inside, in accordance with tradition.
+Compared to previous inaugurations, the imposition of the pallium, the prayer for the Pope, and the giving of the Ring of the Fisherman was tasked to select cardinals from each order instead of the senior cardinal from each order.
+Pope Leo XIV used the same type of pallium as those worn by Metropolitan Archbishops (Pope Benedict XVI and Pope Francis used a modified pallium, though the latter reverted to the present form in 2014).
+The Ring of the Fisherman of Pope Leo XIV bears an image of St. Peter outside, with the coat of arms and his papal name inside, in accordance with tradition.
 Italian Cardinal Mario Zenari, Apostolic Nuncio to Syria, representing the Cardinal-Deacons and Europe, placed the pallium.
-Congolese Cardinal Fridolin Ambongo Besungu, archbishop of Kinshasa, representing the Cardinal-Priests and Africa, led the prayer.
-Filipino Cardinal Luis Antonio Tagle, Pro-Prefect of the Dicastery for Evangelization, representing the cardinal-bishops and Asia, presented the ring to Pope Leo XIV.
-Similar to Pope Benedict XVI's Inauguration in 2005, the act of homage was represented by selected cardinals, bishops, religious, and lay faithful.
+Congolese Cardinal Fridolin Ambongo Besungu, Archbishop of Kinshasa, representing the Cardinal-Priests and Africa, led the prayer.
+Filipino Cardinal Luis Antonio Tagle, Pro-Prefect of the Dicastery for Evangelization, representing the Cardinal-Bishops and Asia, presented the ring to Pope Leo XIV.
+Similar to Pope Benedict XVI's Inauguration in 2005, the act of homage was done by select representative cardinals, bishops, religious, and lay faithful.

 The pope delivered his Regina Caeli address before the final blessing, appealing for peace in war-torn parts of the world, praying for people suffering because of war, especially in Gaza, Myanmar, and Ukraine.
-He thanked all participants of the Mass, as well as the official delegations from different parts of the world, along with those participating in the already-scheduled Jubilee of Confraternities of the 2025 Jubilee.
-Following the Mass, the pope individually greeted the dignitaries inside St. Peter's Basilica, donning the papal choir dress (stole, mozetta, pectoral cross, and rochet).
+He thanked all participants of the Mass, as well as the official delegations from different parts of the world, along with those participating in the already-scheduled Jubilee of Confraternities as part of the 2025 Jubilee.
+Following the Mass, the pope individually greeted the dignitaries inside St. Peter's Basilica, donning the papal choir dress (stole, mozzetta, pectoral cross, and rochet).